Index

 This step could be the easiest one in our configuration.We just need sign up or sign in an account in website.

-Once you sign in your account, please click "system information" at the left side to get basic information of virtual miniSipServer.
-Please look at below figure:
+Once you sign in your account, please click button "System" to get basic information of the virtual miniSIPServer:

-In our demo scenario, our virtual miniSipServer address is "7859.s1.minisipserver.com".
-Each account will have different virtual miniSipServer address.
+In our demo scenario, our virtual miniSIPServer address is "15000.s2.minisipserver.com".
+Each virtual server will have a different virtual miniSIPServer address and have an independent UDP port which is 15000 in the demo virtual server.

-First, we need add two extensions in cloud-miniSipServer.
+First, we add two extensions in the virtual miniSIPServer.

 4.2.1 Add new local users

-Please click "local users" and click button "Add a new record" to add a new extension:
+Please click menu "Data / Local user" and click button "Add a local user" to add a new local user:

 new local user configuration